MarcSerraPeralta/smartphone-dotfiles/README.md

 3. Notifications & Control centre > Lock screen > Format > Show notifications but hide content
 4. Sound & vibration > Additional settings > disable play sound when locking device
 5. Privacy > disable Show passwords (display characters briefly as you type)

+Set up the wallpaper using the images from Papra.